How to Become a Truck Dispatcher: A Step-by-Step Guide

 2. Explore your service locations

-When you know the shortcuts and fastest routes in the delivery region, you can tackle your route planning challenges better.
+When you know the shortcuts and fastest transport routes in a region, you can tackle your route planning challenges better.

 Local understanding can take you one step forward in managing things easily as a dispatcher.
 As most haulers and contractors are always on the run, this knowledge will help you dispatch routes quickly.